JM-Monteiro/antaeus/README.md

 In order to develop my solution certain parts of the solution's skeleton had to be changed in order to accommodate my implementation:

 ### 2.1 - Data Model
 The main modification in the data model is the creation of an Invoice Note(`InvoiceNote.kt`).
-This enum was implements in order to notify the customer and admins of the occurred error by modifying the invoice in the database.
+This enum was implemented in order to notify the customer and admins of the occurred error by modifying the invoice in the database.
 It also has the goal of distinguish new pending invoices from those that were already processed.
-It supports the main exceptions and if an unrecognized exception is thrown, a generic note is appended.
+It supports the main exceptions and if an unrecognized exception is thrown, a generic note is added.
 The invoice now has a `val note: String` in its data class and all the necessary modifications in `mapings.kt` and in `tables.kt` were implemented.

 ### 2.2 - Data Access Layer (DAL)

-In `Antaeus.kt` the functions `paidInvoice(id:Int)` and `failedPayment(id:Int,newNote:InvoiceNote)` were implemented with the goal of modifying the database with the correct information in the case of a success or a failure in the billing process.
+In `Antaeus.kt` the functions `paidInvoice(id:Int)` and `failedPayment(id:Int,newNote:InvoiceNote)` were implemented with the goal of modifying the database with the correct information.

-The `paidInvoice` modifies the invoice by changing its status.
+* The `paidInvoice` modifies the invoice by changing its status.

-The `failedPayment` modifies the invoice by appending a note with the error.
+* The `failedPayment` modifies the invoice by appending a note with the error.

 Additionally, the function`fetchInvoicesByStatus(status: InvoiceStatus)` was implemented in order to access the necessary invoices more easily.